Performance Assessment and Construction of Compactly Supported Dual Windows for B-spline and Exponential B-spline Gabor Frames: Dual Construction for B-Splines and Exponential B-Splines

-In this section, We use five standard test functions commonly employed in signal processing and denoising Blocks, Bumps, Heavisine, Doppler, and QuadChirp as originally defined in references \cite{don} and \cite{david}.
-To prepare these functions for numerical analysis, each one is discretized by sampling 2048 equidistant points over the interval $ [0,1] $.
-This process yields discrete signal vectors that serve as inputs for our experiments.
-The resulting signals are illustrated in Figure 1.
-We use B-splines of order 2 and 3, denoted $B_2$ and $B_3$, as well as exponential spline of order 3 as Gabor windows for the numerical computations.
+For the numerical computations, we use B-splines of orders 2 and 3, denoted by $B_2$ and $B_3$, and exponential B-splines of orders 2 and 3, denoted by $\varepsilon_2$ and $\varepsilon_3$ as Gabor windows.
 These functions are widely used in time-frequency analysis due to their favorable localization properties, smoothness, and ease of implementation.
 The B-splines $B_2$ and $B_3$ are piecewise polynomial functions with compact support, making them computationally efficient while still providing good overlap properties required for frame constructions.
-The exponential spline of order 3 extends this framework by incorporating exponential decay, which can offer improved performance in applications requiring rapid vanishing behavior.
+Unlike polynomial B-splines, exponential B-splines are defined with an exponential weight that allows them to adapt more effectively to exponentially decaying signals.
+This makes them particularly useful in applications where the underlying data exhibits non-polynomial behavior.
+In the context of Gabor frames, exponential B-splines can serve as effective generating windows because they provide smoothness, compact support, and good localization in both time and frequency.
+These properties ensure stable and accurate reconstruction of signals from frame coefficients.